-13 Valuable Cookie Jars That Could Be in Your Kitchen
+13 Valuable Cookie Jars That Collectors Search For

 A ceramic figurine resembling a raccoon, with exaggerated facial features and a textured, dark surface.
 It sits upright with both forepaws placed on its belly.
 The background is plain and dark.